jmsalcido/symptom-checker-ex/README.md

 | A     | 6      |

 `C` is not included since it's not part of the possible diseases first fetch and the symptom frequency is not even relevant for this.

-## Backend TODO
-- [x] Create django-rest-framework app
-- [ ] Create endpoint to retrieve symptoms for questionnaire
-- [ ] Create endpoint for sending user symptoms
-- [ ] Parse XML task (load task)
-- [ ] Make models available in the admin panel

-### Parse XML task "ETL":
-- [ ] Create django manage.py task
-- [ ] Add disease if not exists
-- [ ] Add symptom if not exists
-- [ ] Add frequency if not exists
-- [ ] Add symptom-frequency if not exists
-    - Very frequent
-    - Frequent
-    - Occasional
-    - Excluded (0%)

-Create endpoint for sending symptoms:
-1. receive a list of HPO symptoms